 This movie is well populated thematically.
 Compassion, understanding and tolerating the differences in others are just a couple of the things its story revolves around.
 It’s also about keeping a promise to an unexpected friend and simply doing the right thing.
 Slavery is also an issue it touches on, and all of these topics make it relative to social concerns that confront us today.

 Transported to another setting, the main plot of the film could take place in our world of today without being altered much in any way.
-It could tell the story of a black man, and a white man or a middle easterner and a western Caucasian since the themes it revolves around are pretty universal.
+It could tell the story of a black man, and a white man or a middle easterner and a western Caucasian, or anywhere a polarized cultural dynamic exists, since the themes it revolves around are pretty universal.

-The production qualities of the film seem somewhat low budget by any standards, but they’re not bad enough to be a distraction, and in fact, contribute to give the movie some of its historical charm.
-Gosset’s alien makeup although it doesn’t withstand too close an inspection, does a good job regarding giving him a convincing alien appearance.
+The production qualities of the film seem somewhat low budget by any standards, they’re just bad enough to be a distraction, and in fact, contribute to give the movie some of its historic charms.
+Gosset’s alien makeup, although it doesn’t withstand too close inspection, does an excellent job regarding giving him a convincing strange appearance.